glegoux/jekyll-tech-blog/src/_posts/2019-04-01-lighthouse.md

 category: "Web"
 ---

-[LightHouse](https://github.com/GoogleChrome/lighthouse) is an automated tool for improving the quality of web pages by auditing and analyzing your web pages and give you metrics and advices.
+[Lighthouse](https://github.com/GoogleChrome/lighthouse) is an automated tool for improving the quality of web pages by auditing and analyzing your web pages and give you metrics and advices.
 You can run it against any web page, public or requiring authentication.
 It creates reports for performance, accessibility, progressive web apps, and more.
 It is an [open-source project](https://github.com/GoogleChrome/lighthouse) written in Javascript.

 {% include article-image.html title="Logo of Lighthouse" src="lighthouse-logo.png" %}

 You can run Lighthouse as a [Chrome Extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en), from the command line, or as a [Node module](https://www.npmjs.com/package/lighthouse).
 You give Lighthouse a URL to audit, it runs a series of audits against the page, and then it generates a report on how well the page did.
 From there, use the failing audits as indicators on how to improve the page.
 Each audit has a reference doc explaining why the audit is important, as well as how to fix it.

-# LightHouse reports
+# Lighthouse reports

 The reports are divided into 4 categories: